 That brings us to possibly the most important element of D&D dice: style.
-Have a favourite colour?
+Have a favorite color?
 You can be damn sure there’s dice available in it.
 Fancy luminescent dice with sparkly highlights?
 That too.
 Dice themed to a particular historical or imagined mythology?
 You bet.
-Dice come in all flavours and varieties, and you can be sure that whatever you’re currently imagining has been replicated in some form already, somewhere on the internet (probably Kickstarter).
+Dice come in all flavors and varieties, and you can be sure that whatever you’re currently imagining has been replicated in some form already, somewhere on the internet (probably Kickstarter).

 Best cheap dice